I had first heard of Taichung from a girl I met while I was traveling in Greece, who had taught English there for two years.

 If you have more than 2 days in Taichung, here are a few recommendations of where you could go next.

-- Sun Moon Lake: One of the most popular additions to Taichung itineraries, this gorgeous alpine lake in the mountains is beloved by many.
-I intended to go but we had rainy weather on the day I wanted to go.
+- Sun Moon Lake: One of the most popular additions to a Taichung itinerary, this gorgeous alpine lake in the mountains is beloved by many!
+I intended to go but we had rainy weather the day we planned to go.

 Where to Stay in Taichung

-Budget: If you’re on a budget or traveling solo in Taichung, there are a few hostels in Taichung.
-Stray Birds has excellent reviews for a hostel (9.2 on Booking.com with over 100 reviews) and has a prime central location.
-The design is gorgeous and cozy, a true boutique hostel option.
-If I was solo traveling, this would be my top hostel choice.
-Check rates, reviews, and availability here.
+If you’re on a budget or traveling solo in Taichung, there are a few hostels in Taichung.
+For a hostel, Stray Birds has excellent reviews — and it also has a prime central location!

 Hey!
 Your photography skills are great.